aparnasg1/australia-road-crash-graph-analysis/README.md

 # australia-road-crash-graph-analysis
 A graph database project using Neo4j to analyze Australian road fatalities.
 Includes property graph modeling, ETL, Cypher queries and graph algorithms for pattern discovery and insights.

-### CITS5504 Graph Database Project – Australian Road Fatalities

-This repository contains all files and documentation for the **Graph Database Project** of the unit **CITS5504: Data Warehousing** at The University of Western Australia (Semester 1, 2025).
-The project focuses on using **Neo4j** to analyze Australian road fatality data through graph modeling and analytics.

----

 #### Project Overview